h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 How much improvement did we get from optimizing the accuracy via the scorer?

 The new model predicted:
-- Threshold = .5134
+- Threshold = 0.5220
-- TP =  213 cases predicted as defaulting and defaulted
+- TP =  173 cases predicted as defaulting and defaulted
-- TN = 120,407 cases predicted as not defaulting and did not default
+- TN = 120,446 cases predicted as not defaulting and did not default
-- FP = 130 cases predicted as defaulting and did not default
+- FP = 91 cases predicted as defaulting and did not default
-- FN = 4,285 cases predicted not to default and defaulted
+- FN = 4,325 cases predicted not to default and defaulted

 The first model predicted:
-- Threshold = .5102
+- Threshold = 0.5647
-- TP = 206 cases predicted as defaulting and defaulted
+- TP = 157 cases predicted as defaulting and defaulted
-- TN = 120,441 cases predicted as not defaulting and did not default
+- TN = 120,462 cases predicted as not defaulting and did not default
-- FP = 130 cases predicted as defaulting and did not default
+- FP = 75 cases predicted as defaulting and did not default
-- FN = 4,292 cases predicted to not default and defaulted
+- FN = 4,341 cases predicted to not default and defaulted

-The threshold for best accuracy changed from .5102 for the first diagnostics model to .5134 for the new model.
+The **threshold for best accuracy** changed from **0.5647 for the first diagnostics model** to **0.5220 for the new model**.
 This increase in threshold improved accuracy or the number of correct predictions made as a ratio of all predictions made.
 Note, however, that while the number of FP decreased the number of FN increased.
 We were able to reduce the number of cases that were predicted to falsy default, but in doing so, we increased the number of FN or cases that were predicted not to default and did.

 The takeaway is that there is no win-win; sacrifices need to be made.
 In the case of accuracy, we increased the number of mortgage loans, especially for those who were denied a mortgage because they were predicted to default when, in reality, they did not.
 However, we also increased the number of cases that should not have been granted a loan and did.
 As a mortgage lender, would you prefer to reduce the number of False Positives or False Negatives?